John Hoskyns (policy advisor): Business career

 On leaving the army in 1957, Hoskyns started a business career, joining IBM.
-In 1964 he left to found the Hoskyns Group, an information technology services company in which he was Chairman and Managing Director until 1975.
-He was Director-General of the Institute of Directors (1984–89), and served on the boards of a number of public companies.
+In 1964, he founded the Hoskyns Group, an information technology services company in which he was chairman and managing director until 1975.
+He was Director-General of the Institute of Directors (1984–89) and served on the boards of several public companies.

 Stepping Stones Report, 1977

-Without any political experience, Hoskyns dedicated most of the year 1977 to analysing what was wrong with Britain.
+Without any political experience, Hoskyns dedicated most of 1977 to analysing what was wrong with Britain.
 This work formed a large part of the "Stepping Stones Report", published together with Norman S. Strauss, a business executive from Unilever, in November 1977, created for the Conservative Party, then in opposition.
 The report included a diagram showing how the problems it identified were interlinked.